 Dress according to the prevailing outside temperatures.
 While the main room at the observatory is heated, the telescope is maintained at outside temperatures for technical reasons.

 Bring a small flashlight, because the path to and from the observatory is not brightly lit.

 Listen to the presentation, ask a lot of questions, and enjoy yourself – it is your evening at the observatory!
 Our volunteers will do whatever is possible to make it an unforgettable experience for you.

 Co-operate in keeping the facility clean and orderly, your help is most appreciated.

 Bring food or drinks into the observatory unless specifically approved in advance.
-Bottled water is available at the observatory for a small donation.
+A water fountain is available at the observatory.

 Bring your pet.
 Except service dogs, animals are not permitted.

 Bring alcohol, tobacco products, or drugs of any type.
 Smoking is not permitted.
 The observatory is on school grounds and as such is within a “Drug Free Zone.”